COVID-19 Statistics

 COVID-19 Summary:

-• In the past week, the number of COVID-19 notifications to the Department of Health remained stable at 81 notifications.
+- In the past week, the number of COVID-19 notifications to the Department of Health increased to 48 notifications

-• n the past week, currently hospitalised COVID-19 cases increased to an average of 18 per day.
-The 7-day average for cases currently in intensive care units remained low at two cases.
+- In the past week, currently hospitalised COVID-19 cases decreased to 20 per day.
+The 7-day average for cases currently in intensive care units remained at one.

 For more information: https://www.health.wa.gov.au/Articles/F_I/Infectious-disease-data/Virus-WAtch